Ley Hill Parent and Teacher Association

 |Parents vs. Staff sports||Car boot sale||50/50 auction|

 Possible to promote and manage through the website. £1 per go for a prize or percentage of takings.
-Simon has checked our lotteries licence and this (and lucky bucket) is covered.
+Action: Simon to investigate the lotteries licence to see if this (and lucky bucket) is covered.

 A PTA information pack should be compiled in time for the September intake, along with an introductory page to be included in a new prospectus.

-July ’10 – Nigel has agreed that the PTA may sell bottled water at Sports Day and icepops each Friday after school during the summer term.
-Action: Katie to source bottled water.
+July ’10 – Nigel has agreed that the PTA may sell bottled water at Sports Day and icepops on select dates after school during the summer term.

 25/09/10 Ceilidh/Family BBQ – We held a very popular BBQ on this weekend last year, so we will try for a longer event with a bar and a band this year.
-Action: Nigel to ask Gary Giles about providing a band.
-Action: Dulcie to design tickets and a flyer for distribution in the first week of term.
+Ashley Green Hall has been suggested as a venue and KatieB may be able to get us a preferential rate.
 Reserve date 2/10/10.

 New ideas to be carried forward